10 Snakes Which Are Pure Rainforest Spawn

 Maximum length: 73.5cm.

-The Dipsas clan is the other major snail-eating clan of South and Central America, containing over 30 members, all harmless to human beings.
-The Vermiculate snail-eater (Dipsas vermiculata) resides in the Eucadorian Amazon, east of the Andes, and measures 60-70cm.
+The Dipsas genus is the other major snail-eating clan of South and Central America, containing over 30 members, all harmless to human beings.
+The vermiculate snail-eater (Dipsas vermiculata) resides in the Ecuadorian Amazon, east of the Andes, and measures 60-70cm.

 This species never attacks humans, preferring to release a foul smell or triangulate its head to mimic a viper.
-They lack offensive weapons, yet are plentiful in eastern Ecuador, and are clearly effective at surviving in the competitive rainforest world.
+It lacks offensive weapons, yet is plentiful in eastern Ecuador, and is clearly effective at surviving in the competitive rainforest ecosystem.

 In a parched arid plain or somebody’s backgarden, this snake would stand out instantly.
 But in a teeming rainforest where every lifeform glows with neon fluorescence and practically resembles an alien life form, funky colours are exactly what you need to blend in.
 Vermiculate snail-eaters also appear in northern Peru, and have been found at altitudes from 210-1690 metres.

 Vermiculate snail-eaters typically stay 1-2 metres above ground, and are light enough to weave along even the most delicate of vegetation.
-Slugs and their snails are brought out by rainfall, meaning that wet weather is a godsend to this snake, and in the rainforests of eastern Ecuador, they rarely have to wait long.
+Slugs and their snails are brought out by rainfall, meaning that wet weather is a godsend to this snake, and in the rainforests of eastern Ecuador, it rarely has to wait long.

 4 Butterfly viper